jbowdre/capsule/markdown/emerging-from-the-fog.md

 That fog finally started to lift over this weekend, and I feel almost back to normal this morning.
 I can think again!
 Now I just need to figure out where I left off on those various projects so I can get back to work.

-=> https://scribbles.jbowdre.lol/post/emerging-from-the-fog 📡 Originally posted on Scribbles
+=> https://blog.jbowdre.lol/post/emerging-from-the-fog 📡 Originally posted on jbowdre's weblog